kubeflow/pipelines/samples/contrib/aws-samples/mnist-kmeans-sagemaker/README.md

   - Clicking the `sagemaker-deploy-model-endpoint_name` under `Output artifacts` of `SageMaker - Deploy Model` component of the pipeline

 2. Setup AWS credentials with `sagemaker:InvokeEndpoint` access.
 [Sample commands](https://sagemaker.readthedocs.io/en/stable/workflows/kubernetes/using_amazon_sagemaker_components.html#configure-permissions-to-run-predictions)
-3. Update the `endpoint_name` variable in the script below
+3. Update the `ENDPOINT_NAME` variable in the script below
 4. Run the script below to invoke the endpoint

 ```python